 Parents with daughters: in such times when our reprehensible media will regularly scrutinise a 5-pound weight loss or gain of any (so-called) ‘celebrity’, is it any wonder there is such a paucity of female role models?
 We must fight back and educate our daughters about our great ancestral heroines – whose words, deeds and courage are a vital reminder of their revolutionary accomplishments and serve as inspiration for all the work that is still to be done.
-Today we recall such a heroine – the British women’s rights activist, social reformer and theosophist, Annie Besant – who died seventy-nine years ago on this day at the age of 85.
+Today we recall such a heroine – the British women’s rights activist, social reformer and theosophist, Annie Besant – who died aged 85 on this day in 1933.

 In the course of a remarkably active career, Besant’s footprints can be found at the forefront of an impressively varied array of significant late-nineteenth and early-twentieth century struggles – beginning as a prominent member of Britain’s trailblazing National Secular Society; as a fervent and (in)famous orator, writer and leading light of the Socialist movement; and culminating in India where she launched the Home Rule League.
 But what is strikingly constant about Besant, particularly in context with the rigidity of the Victorian era, is the unyielding commitment to her convictions no matter the personal cost: raised a devout Christian, she would come to reject the hypocrisy of church dogma and consequently abandon both her faith and Minister husband; and, as a result of her pioneering crusade for birth control in 1877 (a full four decades before Marie Stopes in England and Margaret Sanger in the U.S.), she would suffer the loss of custody of her two children in a notorious trial that made her a household name.
 For all her various and varied achievements, Besant is probably best remembered as Madame Blavatsky’s successor as president of the Theosophical Society.
 I have, however, chosen to briefly highlight one of Annie’s greatest secular victories, for – somewhere in between all of the above – it is often overlooked that she was the driving force behind a strike that forever changed the labour movement in England…